 The Peale Mountains are associated with the Basin and Range faulting and the over thrust belt.
 The block faulting is not as pronounced as ranges farther west.
 Meade Peak is the range high point at 9,957 feet.
 There are a lot of great peaks in this mountain group.
 Check out Hawks Peak and Mount Mansfield for starters.

-The range receives little more than 24 inches of precipitation per year and consequently is somewhat dry in appearance.
+The range receives little more than 24 inches of precipitation per year and, consequently, is somewhat dry in appearance.
 Large stands of pine and fir are interspersed with thick aspen stands, while thick brush fills many creek bottoms.
 The high ridges are bare of trees.
-Valley-to-summit elevation differences can be substantial, and sections of the range are quite rugged.
-This mountain group is made up of five subranges, Aspen, Grays, Pruess, Webster and Wooley, as well as several ridges which could be classified as a subrange of which the Schmid Ridge is the most prominent.
-There are separate pages for each subrange and the Schmid Range is discussed below.
+Valley-to-summit elevation differences can be substantial and sections of the range are quite rugged.
+This mountain group is made up of eight subranges and ridges: Aspen Range, Dry Ridge, Freeman Ridge, Grays Range, Pruess Range, Schmid Ridge, Webster Range and Wooley Range.

-Wilson and Pelican Ridges
+Wilson and Pelican Ridges by Rick Baugher